 Offering payment options

-Taking into consideration there is a CCJ in place we will still look to offer flexible payment terms on our home insurance policies in as many circumstances as we can.
-When you get a quote with CoverBuilder, you’ll get an instant decision along with all the payment options we can offer you for home insurance with a CCJ.
+Taking into consideration there is a CCJ, we will still look to offer flexible payment terms in as many circumstances as we can.
+When you get a quote with CoverBuilder, you’ll get an instant decision along with all the payment options we can offer you for CCJ home insurance.

-- Insurance with poor or bad credit history and pay monthly options
+- Poor or bad credit history and pay monthly options

-- Insurance with single or multiple CCJs and pay monthly options
+- Single or multiple CCJs and pay monthly options

 - Offering competitive rates for those with adverse credit histories